 I once had a philosophy professor at Luther College who spoke of his “read immediately list.”
 That is, a list of books he felt were so important that to die without reading them would be a tragedy.
 “Read immediately” was meant tongue-in-cheek, and as you might guess his list was so long that no one could ever hope to get through it in a lifetime.
 But that was not the point.
 The list itself was a kind of touchstone for his intellectual life.

 I too have a read immediately list and, like him, mine has also grown beyond what I am likely to have time for, but what a glorious list it is.
 There are works of fiction, classics, philosophy, musicology, politics, history and all sorts of stuff, including books related to work.
-Here are five work-related titles that I am definitely putting on my read immediately list (with every intention of getting to them this year).
+Here are five work-related titles that made a huge difference for me in 2017.

 Ideas for Annual Giving – by Dan Allenby

 Dan Allenby has over 20 years of experience in annual giving, and the blog at the Annual Giving Network has become a staple for me.
 While an organization’s annual fund remains the cornerstone of any solid development effort, there are numerous challenges facing annual fund directors in the 21st century.
 In higher education, VSE data continue to show an uptick in giving, but a steady decline in alumni participation rates.
 In other words, fewer people are giving more money.
 That is not a sustainable trend.
 Add to that the prevalence of student loan debt that makes new donor acquisition difficult, and you have something of a perfect storm.

 How to Write Successful Fundraising Appeals – by Mal Warwick